Your matching strategy should define your rules for matching and what should happen when:

 - no match is found

-It’s up to each service to decide their own matching strategy, but this guidance provides an overview of things to consider.
+It’s up to each service to decide their own matching strategy.
+This page provides an overview of things to consider when developing a matching strategy:

 Common matching difficulties